 2. Buy Used Instead of New

 Ask family and friends for hand-me-downs.
-Visit your local thrift shop, yard sales, and online marketplace for gently used products.
+Visit your local thrift shop, garage sales, and online marketplace for gently used products.
 You’ll find clothes, shoes, toys, and furniture in almost-new condition for a fraction of the cost—or even for free!

 3. Review Your Spending Habits

 Awareness is knowledge.
 Notice where you may be overspending and consider what expenses you can trim down or remove.
 If reviewing your expenses feels overwhelming, start small.
 Choose one credit card or a single area of your finances, such as grocery shopping or utilities, to review each month and go from there.

 Find simple ways to save money by lowering your energy costs.
 Switch out traditional light bulbs for LED ones.
 Turn off lights when you can use sunshine or if you leave the house.
 Unplug electronic devices to prevent “phantom energy” that draws on your electric bill.
 Set your thermostat to a lower temperature at night.
 Get an insulator for your water heater.
 Install door and windowsill draft stoppers.
 Walk instead of driving, if possible.